Descending into the depths

 end

-A couple of problems, though.
+There are a couple of problems, though.
 The new level has a completely new player on it and we’re not tracking depth anywhere.

 In the next chapter